Experiential dance for embodied wisdom

-Dance has always occupied a central, yet unreachable focal point in my early life.
+Like all commitments, this too relates to my personal story.
+The story that sounds as… Dance has always occupied a central, yet unreachable focal point in my early life.
 It has always been something that I longed for, desired, could have dedicated everything, and have chosen over everything.
 Yet it was always out of reach.
 When I was a child – I was not good enough in dance classes, others were better.
-I remember feeling hurt of being measured against others, and feeling ashamed for not being able to do certain moves.
+I remember feeling hurt by being measured against others and feeling ashamed for not being able to do certain moves.
 When I was a teenager, I started to dance as they expected me to.
-Yet, in the cultural context and time I was born, dancing was not considered as a beneficial career path.
-So I chose academic education over dance practice, and went to college, then to university.
+Yet, in the cultural context and time, I was born, dancing was not considered a beneficial career path.
+So, with some persuasion from my parents, I chose an academic education over dance practice and went to college, then to university.

-After 10 years of break that spanned through considerable changes in my life, I went back to dancing, rediscovering myself through movement in space.
-In this process, I met other dancers, I met therapists, choreographers, performers.
-I met professional and non professional dancers, who had tapped into wisdom of their bodies.
+After 10 years of break that spanned over considerable changes in my life, I went back to dancing, rediscovering myself through movement in space.
+In this process, I met other dancers, therapists, choreographers, and performers.
+I met professional and nonprofessional dancers who had tapped into the wisdom of their bodies.
 I kept dancing on each possible occasion, actively seeking out practices that would allow me to move freely, be it modern dance, contact improvisation, Gaga People, 5 Rhythms, or the rave culture.
-After 7 years of dance quest, I came to understanding that dancing was an essential part of my understanding of the world and the most genuine act of being.
+After 7 years of dance quest, I came to an understanding that dancing was an essential part of my understanding of the world and the most genuine act of being.
 The dance I longed for was not performative but experiential.
-It was not an art form, but a way of celebrating, and remembering.
+It was not an art form but a way of celebrating and remembering.